yyq-code/Quantitative-Analysis-of-Financial-Markets/README.md

 The Finance & Insurance sector experienced growth despite the adverse impact of Covid-19.
 This is probably because it is less dependent on Singapore’s local market and more on the global economy.
 Employees in this sector could also work from home without much disruption.

-The Singapore Government has pledged about SGD100 billion since the start of the circuit breaker, to help individuals and businesses survive this crisis.
-While help from the government is welcome and commendable, we think that perhaps the government could divert more resources to help the worst hit sectors.

-For example, for the Jobs Support Scheme, the Government extended wage support for the Finance & Insurance sector by 10% until Dec-2020.
-However, from our data, it could be seen that this sector still experienced positive growth despite the pandemic, whereas all other sectors contracted.

-Thus, our recommendation is that the Singapore government could divert more resources (from the Finance & Insurance sector, as its doing well on its own) to be better deployed in helping other sectors.